About

 • Registered Nutritionist: AFN

-• Member of the Institute for Functional Medicine (IFM)
+• Member Institute for Functional Medicine

-Qualifications
+Qualifications & Training

 • Medicine MBBS (Hons): Hull York Medical School